dwightjack/yuzu/packages/yuzu/README.md

 };
 ```

 A shortcut syntax to set DOM event listeners on a given element.
-Each key has the following syntax:
+Keys have the following syntax:

 ```
 eventName [CSS selector | @elementReference]
 ```

-If the second part of the key starts with `@` a listener will be attached to the corresponding element referenced in `this.$els`.
+If the second part of a key starts with `@` a listener will be attached to the corresponding element referenced in `this.$els`.
 For example the key `click @increment` will attach a click listener to `this.$els.increment`

-Using just the event name will attach the listener to the component's root element.
+Using just the event name will attach the listener to the component's root element (`this.$el`).

 Event listeners are automatically removed when the component's `.destroy()` method is invoked.

-?> If the `@` referenced element is an array, the event handler will receive its index inside the array as second argument.
+?> If the `@` referenced element is an array, the event handler will receive each element's array index as second argument: `(event /* DOM Event */, idx /* 0, 1, 2, etc...*/) =>`

 #### `state` (object)